PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/reusable-components.md

 - `@mui/x-date-pickers` -> use `DateRangePicker`, `DatePicker`, or `TimePicker`
 - `react-toastify` -> use `NotificationToast`

-These restrictions are enforced by `no-restricted-imports` in `eslint.config.js`.
+These restrictions are enforced by `no-restricted-imports` in `eslint.config.js` and defined in `scripts/eslint/rules/imports.ts`.

 ### Where direct imports are allowed